pbastowski/todo-ng2now/README.md

 Having read [Porting an Angular 2.0 App to Aurelia](http://blog.durandal.io/2015/05/20/porting-an-angular-2-0-app-to-aurelia/) had inspired me to do a side by side comparison of **angular2-now** and **Aurelia**.
 I wanted to see just how much more code I would be forced to write with AngularJS 1.3 and angular2-now.

+*Note:* For comparison, I have copied the Aurelia code samples from the abovementioned blog.

 Well, let's see..

 ## The App itself